HannesJo/mkdocs-material-test/docs/pre-fab/milling.md

 ![VCarve toolpaths](../images/skjoldur_vcarve3.png)

 ## Bonus
-I decided to add a custom form tool to make the outer edge looking more nice.
-The only advantage of adding the custom tool is, that the preview will look as the real workpiece and it's easier to identify possible mistakes, otherwise you could use a normal milling bit in VCarve and put the form bit in the shopbot, if you know what you're doing.
+I decided to add a custom form tool to make the outer edge look more nice.
+The only advantage of adding the custom tool is, that the preview will look as the real workpiece and it's easier to identify possible mistakes, otherwise you could use a normal milling bit in VCarve and put the form bit in the ShopBot, if you know what you're doing.

-I needed to draw the right side profile of the milling bit and with the profile selected wnet into the *Tool Library* and defined a new tool.
+I needed to draw the right side profile of the milling bit and with the profile selected went into the *Tool Library* and defined a new tool.

 Then I added another *2D Profile Toolpath* with an offset for the edge forming, using the new form tool.
 The resulting toolparts and machining preview look like this: